-Save the Environmental Questionnaire in a single PDF file using the following convention for the title "Control Number LeadOrganization EQ," and upload to Exchange with Application.
+Save the Environmental Questionnaire in a single PDF file using the following convention for the title "Control Number_LeadOrganization_EQ."

-13. LETTERS OF COMMITMENT
+15. LETTERS OF COMMITMENT

 If cost share is required, you must have a letter from each third party contributing cost share (i.e., a party other than the organization submitting the application) stating that the third party is committed to providing a specific minimum dollar amount of cost share.
 Identify the following information for each third party contributing cost share: (1) the name of the organization; (2) the proposed dollar amount to be provided; (3) the amount as a percentage of the total project cost; and (4) the proposed type of cost share - cash, services, or property.